data2health/contributor-role-ontology/docs/pages/howtomakeatermrequest.md

 - Ontology Lookup Service: [https://www.ebi.ac.uk/ols/ontologies/cro](https://www.ebi.ac.uk/ols/ontologies/cro)
 - Ontobee: [http://www.ontobee.org/ontology/CRO](http://www.ontobee.org/ontology/CRO)

-# Is the term you are looking for a synonym of an existing term?
-If you do not immediately find the term you are looking for, please look for synonyms.
-One way of doing this with one of the online browsers listed above is to go to a likely parent of the term and peruse all of the children to spot a likely synonym.

-If you find such a term, then make a term request SYNONYM Request: Please add "_My synonym_" to existing CRO term "_Term_"

 # Bundled terms
 If you find a description in a publication such as "Sparse eyebrows and eyelashes", note that the description is refering to two separate phenotypic features.
 The HPO would encode this using two different terms, _Sparse eyebrows_ and _Sparse eyelashes_.
 The idea is that one HPO term should refer to an "atomic" phenotypic abnormality rather than to a collection of abnormalities observed in an individual patient.
 Please "debundle" the description and proceed as described above.